Status and phase

 Full description

-I. To determine, in terms of progression-free survival (PFS), the extent of clinical benefit of the addition of adjuvant radiotherapy (RT) to gross total resection (GTR) for patients with newly diagnosed World Health Organization (WHO) grade II meningioma.
+I. To determine the extent of clinical benefit of the addition of adjuvant radiotherapy (RT) to gross total resection (GTR) for patients with newly diagnosed World Health Organization (WHO) grade II meningioma.

 SECONDARY OBJECTIVES:

 I. Overall survival (OS).
 II.
 Disease-specific survival (DSS).
 III.
 Toxicity (grade 3+, exclusive of expected alopecia).
 IV.
 Neurocognitive function (NCF).
-V. Outcomes and patient reported outcomes (PRO) measurements.
+V. Patient reported outcomes (PRO) measurements.
 VI.
 Adherence to protocol-specific target and normal tissue parameters.
 VII.
 Concordance measurements of central versus parent-institution pathology.
 VIII.
-Tissue microarray construction, and assessment of pHH3 mitotic index and molecular correlates to OS.
+Assessment of pHH3 mitotic index and its correlation with progression-free survival (PFS) and OS.

-ARM II: Patients undergo radiation therapy 5 days a week over 6.5-7 weeks for a total of 33 fractions (59.4 Gy in 33 daily fractions of 1.8 Gy each).
+ARM II: Patients undergo intensity-modulated radiation therapy (IMRT) or proton beam radiation therapy 5 days a week over 6.5-7 weeks for a total of 33 fractions in the absence of disease progression or unacceptable toxicity.
+Additionally, patients undergo MRI and blood collection throughout the study.

 After completion of study treatment, patients are followed up at 3, 6, and 12 months, every 6 months for year 2 and 3, then yearly for 10 years.